Holy Flying Circus: Title sequence

-The title sequence for the film was created using a two meter tall Terry Gilliam-inspired Phonotrope created by Jim Le Fevre.
-It consisted of over 2000 laser-cut frames and was 1.8 meters wide at its base.
+The title sequence for the film was created using a two metre tall Terry Gilliam-inspired Phonotrope created by Jim Le Fevre.
+It consisted of over 2000 laser-cut frames and was 1.8 metres wide at its base.

 Reception

 The film received mixed reviews from critics, while receiving just over half a million viewers on BBC Four and proving very popular on iPlayer.
 Chris Harvey of The Telegraph wrote, "Constantly inventive, often very funny, the drama followed a fictional religious group intent on pillorying the Pythons and having Life of Brian banned", although he added that it "abandoned some of its humour and subtlety for preachiness."
 Phil Dyess-Nugent at The A.V.
 Club praised the concept and most of the performances, but said: "At the risk of committing blasphemy myself, one problem may be that the filmmakers actually love the Pythons too much.
 If that is a problem, it was probably an insurmountable one, since no one who only loves Python to a sane and reasonable degree was ever going to conceive the idea for this movie."
 Most praised the casting of the Pythons, predominantly for Palin and Cleese.
 HFC gained approval from Palin and Terry Jones, but Cleese says he "absolutely detested" the drama, in particular Boyd's portrayal of him.
 Gilliam commented on the fact that Cleese did not like it, and reasoned that the Pythons would have no reason to complain about somebody "taking the piss" out of them when they'd been doing it to others for years.